Jiaxin-Pei/potato-tutorial/docs/source/schemas_and_templates.rst

-Choose (or create) your HTML template
+Update YAML file with look and feel
 ----------------

-In the YAML file, you'll need to specify what the annotation inter.
-The rest of the look and feel can generally be left untouched.
+In the YAML file, you'll need to specify what the annotation interface looks like.
+The ``html_layout`` field can be updated per the prior section.
+The rest of the fields can generally be left untouched.

 .. code-block:: yaml